• Art Magazine

 Photo by GESPHOTOSS @gesphotoss, via Unsplash

-Kurt Cobain , the frontman of Nirvana, designed the logo himself.
-However, the inspiration came from a surprising place: a strip club called "The Lusty Lady" the subject of legal disputes in recent years .
+Kurt Cobain, the frontman of Nirvana, designed the logo himself.
+However, the inspiration came from a surprising place: a strip club called "The Lusty Lady" in recent years the subject of legal disputes .

 Kiss

 Probably the most controversial logo of the 1970s belongs to the band Kiss.
-After the members agreed on the name, Ace Frehley , the former lead guitarist, created the logo with a marker.
+After the members agreed on the name, Ace Frehley, the former lead guitarist, created the logo with a marker.
 Because he drew it by eye, the lines in the two "S"s are not exactly parallel.

 What the band had overlooked, however, was the unfortunate similarity between the double-S in their logo and the SS runes.
 They were actually meant to represent lightning bolts.
 This fact only became clear in the early 1980s when KISS was alerted to it by the German government.
 This meant they could no longer use their logo in countries that had banned Nazi symbols (Germany, Austria, Israel, etc.).

 Thus, the band was forced to adapt its logo in these countries.
-Fortunately, this was quite easy to do by replacing lightning bolts
+Fortunately, this was quite easy to do by lightning bolts replacing

 Probably the most controversial logo of the 1970s belongs to the music band Kiss